 When picking strawberries, gently fill your basket and don't pack fruit too tightly into your basket.
 Avoid letting the fruit sit in the sun for too long, which can cause the berries to soften and spoil.

-If you're not going to immediately eat the strawberries, consider freezing them for later in the season.
+If you're not going to immediately eat freshly picked strawberries, freeze them for later use.
 Frozen strawberries can keep for up to one year.

 To freeze strawberries, wash and hull the berries and pat them dry before laying them out in a single layer on a baking sheet.
 Place the baking sheet in the freezer; once the berries are frozen, transfer them to a re-sealable bag or container for storage up to one year.